 The requirements on a ventilation system are not always the same.
 In many applications, all that is required is a straightforward exchange of air, whereas in other applications the requirements can vary according to the temperature, humidity and purity of the air.
 Noise is also a significant factor to consider when choosing AHU fan components.

-The industrial fan is kind of like the work horse within an air handling unit.
-The AHU plug fan pulls the air in from outside and then through the dampers, filters and coils and then push this out into the ductwork around the building.
-As mentioned previously, centrifugal fans were, and still are, very common in old and existing AHU’s but EC plug fans are now being installed and also retro fitted for increased energy efficiency.
-Across the fan we’ll also have a pressure sensor, this will sense if the fan is running.
-If it is running then it will create a pressure difference, this is used to detect a failure in the equipment and warn the engineers of the problem.
+The industrial fan is the work horse within an air handling unit.
+The AHU plug fan pulls the air in from outside and then through the dampers, filters and coils and then pushes this out into the ductwork around the building.
+As mentioned previously, belt driven or older forward curved centrifugal fans were, and still are, very common in old and existing AHU’s but EC plug fans are now being installed from new or retro fitted into existing air handling units for increased energy efficiency.
+Across the fan will be a pressure sensor, this will sense if the fan is running.
+If it is running it will create a pressure difference, this is used to detect a failure in the equipment and warn the engineers of the problem.
 There may be a duct pressure sensor shortly after the fan, this will read the static pressure and in some ahu’s the speed of the fan is controlled as a result of the pressure in the duct, so very often you will find a variable speed drive connected to the fan for variable volume systems.

-Weighing 1.22 kg/m³, the impellers are extremely lightweight when compared with aluminium or steel alternatives.
+Weighing 1.22 kg/m³, e-series impellers from Rosenberg are extremely lightweight when compared with aluminium or steel alternatives.
 Therefore, the mass of inertia and start-up resistance is minimal.
 With improved dirt resistance, In-balance during operation is effectively eliminated.

 When used with an Electronically Commutated Motor (EC-Motor) or an AC-External Rotor Motor, Axair centrifugal fans with reduced noise, free-running, backward curved, high performance impellers make a very compact, efficient and optimally designed fan unit.

-The EC plug fan units are available as:
+Our GKHM range of EC plug fan units are available as dual voltage 200-480VAC as standard:

 Combining highly automated impeller manufacturing, efficient sheet metal processing and Rosenberg developed EC-Motors or voltage controllable AC-External Rotor Motors enables us to manufacture fan modules which offer optimum performance for customers, while been optimally matched with the construction needs of the end application.
 The motor impeller of the E-Series “REVOLUTION“, will be gradually integrated into Rosenberg Standard-Ventilation Fans.
 The fan design complies to the machinery directive 2006/42/EG, EMC-Directive 2014/30/EU, low-voltage directive 2014/35/EU and ErP-Directive 2009/125/EG.